ModernWoWTools/MapUpconverter/README.md

 You can get the latest release from [the releases page](https://github.com/Marlamin/MapUpconverter).

 ## Settings
-You can use the included MapUpConverterGUI.exe tool to change these settings.
+You can use the included MapUpConverterGUI.exe tool (Windows only!) to change these settings.
 If you want to edit the settings.json/want more information on what things do, read on.

 ### Example settings.json file without Epsilon integration
 ```json